-Product Definition Document (PDD) SERVICE TITLE Land Use Decision Support Tool for Rwanda PRODUCT TITLE Land Use Decision Support Tool for Rwanda Date of last update to this document: 20/06/2017(Lilian) Current product status In production Current ARL: PHASE I Activity lead Lilian Ndungu Thematic Lead, Agricul Security ture and Food Email Indungu@rc mrd.org Phone +254714447273 OVE ERVIEW Product description While various efforts seek to address the problems facing Rwanda such as landslides, sedimentation in rivers, erosion and land degradation caused by inappropriate land management practices; most information required for decision-making exists in silos.
+Product Definition Document (PDD) SERVICE TITLE Land Use Decision Support Tool for Rwanda PRODUCT TITLE Land Use Decision Su Land Use Decision Support Tool for Rwanda DATE OF LAST UPDATE 20/06/2017(Lilian) CURRENT STATUS In production Current ARL: PHASE I ACTIVITY LEAD Lilian Ndungu Thematic Lead, Agricul ture and Food Security Email Indungu @rcmrd. org Phone +254714447273 OVE ERVIEW Product description While various efforts seek to address the problems facing Rwanda such as landslides, sedimentation in rivers, erosion and land degradation caused by inappropriate land management practices; most information required for decision-making exists in silos.
 The Land Use Decision Support Tool will build on existing Risk atlas and other in-country information to inform specific land use and planning decision making processes.
 The tool will aggregate the information required by the Rwanda Housing Authority (RHA) in relocation of populations living in high risk areas and information required by Rwanda Water and Forestry Authority (RWFA) in identification of degraded areas that require restoration (reforestation, afforestation or rehabilitation).
 The tool will allow users to interactively derive selected ruled based decision-making outputs.
 The outputs will include maps showing the most ideal relocation sites and areas that require restoration (rehabilitation, reforestation).
-Previously, decision- making processes were time-consuming and manual.
+Previously, decision-making processes were time-consuming and manual.
 The tool will aggregate required data and provide workflows for efficient and quicker decision-making.
 The tool will cover Rwanda but be piloted in Gakenke and Rutsiro Districts.
-Target completion date 2018 Production partners Rwanda Land management and use authority, Rwanda Housing Authority (RHA), Rwanda Water and Forestry Authority (RWFA), Ministry of Disaster Management and Refugee Affairs (MIDIMAR), Local district councils Gender considerations N/A BASELINE CONTEXT and CAPACITIES User capacity Rwanda has a lot of ge imagery, national risk a silos.
-Inadequate geosp of existing EO informati Decision Support tool w required for decision-m tlas and soil maps.
-H batial data and inform ion for decision-makir vill seek to aggregate owever, the ir ation skills ha ng.
-The Rwan all the data a nformation exists in as also hindered use ida Land Use ind information that will assist in development of maps depicting the most suitable areas for relocation and areas that require restoration.
+Target completion date 2018 Production partners Rwanda Land management and use authority, Rwanda Housing Authority (RHA), Rwanda Water and Forestry Authority (RWFA), Ministry of Disaster Management and Refugee Affairs (MIDIMAR), Local district councils Gender considerations N/A BASELINE CONTEXT and CAPACITIES User capacity imagery, national risk a silos.
+Inadequate geosp of existing EO informati Decision Support tool v ospatial information suctlas and soil maps.
+How patial data and information for decision-making. will seek to aggregate all aking and provide more vever, the i ion skills ha .
+The Rwar I the data a nformation exists in as also hindered use nda Land Use and information that will assist in development of maps depicting the most suitable areas for relocation and areas that require restoration.

 The stakeholders will require a workshop to help them understand the methodologies used in the web-based tool.

-Based on initial assessment during the post-user needs assessment stakeholder consultations, the participants require some training in GIS.
-The syllabus will be determined upon further assessment of identified institutions capacities.
-Advanced GIS training Technical skills transfer on the Rwanda Land Use Decision Support tool to all stakeholders Training on maintenance and updating of the Rwanda Land Use Decision Support tool once the host institution is identified.
-Currently, a lot of geospatial data is available from different government institutions such as MIDIMAR which, in collaboration with other partners developed the comprehensive national risk atlas.
-RCMRD has also supported development of land cover maps and capacity building in the ministry.
-Updated data on facilities such as schools is available from the National Institute of Statistics (NISR).
-Other efforts include the slope index developed by MINAGRI and base maps from the Rwanda Land Use and Management Authority.
-This data exists in the organizations and therefore there is lack of a centralized repository to ease use of the data and information for decision-making.
-Inadequate GIS skills and capacity to utilize existing EO data and information hinders use of available data and tools for decision making.
-METHODOLOGY Stakeholder consultations (SERVIR CNA and post stakeholder consultations) were conducted and continuous engagement planned The Rwanda Land Management and Use authority was selected as the focal point organization to coordinate all incountry activities during service implementation/ A comprehensive baseline assessment of the institutions capacity to use GIS will be conducted.
-A high-level briefing of management in institutions of production partners will be done to promote uptake of the tool for decision-making.
-Data acquisition and processing Data will be provided by appointed focal points in the institutions (national master plans, elevation, population, base maps, protected areas, demographic data, laws and policies governing land use decisions, agricultural zones, hazard prone zones, buffer zones, district forest management plans, soil maps and climate data).
-SERVIR will process the data and develop work flows for integrating the data for decision making processes.
-SERVIR will develop the web tool.
+- Based on initial assessment during the post-user needs assessment stakeholder consultations, the participants require some training in GIS.
+The syllabus will be determined upon further assessment of identified institutions capacities. - Advanced GIS training - Technical skills transfer on the Rwanda Land Use Decision Support tool to all stakeholders - Training on maintenance and updating of the Rwanda Land Use Decision Support tool once the host institution is identified.